-1. Elections for membership on the executive committee shall be run by the executive committee (or by the Faculty Senate Committee on Committees as directed by the executive committee) each year during the period April 1 through May 1.
+1. Elections for membership on the executive committee shall be run by the executive committee each year during the period April 1 through May 1.
 Prior to elections, nominations shall be solicited from the entire Graduate Faculty.

 - 2. Only members of the Graduate Faculty shall be eligible to vote for executive committee positions. - 3.
 The term of office for members of the executive committee shall be staggered two-year terms, commencing at the close of the spring semester. - 4.
-No person may serve more than two consecutive terms on the executive committee, except for position #7 (Article IV.A.).
+No person may serve more than three consecutive terms on the executive committee, except for position #7 (Article IV.A.).